 Ethan Schweitzer-Gaslin is originally from Western Massachusetts and began his dance training with Amherst Ballet.
 He continued his training with The Joffrey Ballet School, American Academy of Ballet, Kirov Academy of Ballet, Miami City Ballet School, Kaatsbaan Extreme Ballet, American Ballet Theatre (NYC), Houston Ballet Academy and Boston Ballet School on scholarship.
-He has performed with Oregon Ballet Theatre and appears courtesy of Ballet Idaho.
+He has performed with Oregon Ballet Theatre and ARC Dance.
 He has been a member of the ARC Company since 2015.

 Daniel Ojeda was born and raised in New York City and began his formal training with Teresa Aubel and Mark Aubel.
 He further trained with Barbara Walczak as his private coach and attended the School of American Ballet and in later years, the Pacific Northwest Ballet School.
 He has performed with Ballet Idaho and Pacific Northwest Ballet.

 Ojeda is also a choreographer.
 He has been commissioned to create and set dances on Ballet Idaho and ARC Dance.
-His recent work for ARC, A little less than a Human Being premiered last season.
-He is working on a new ballet for Ballet Idaho to the music of Elton John, to premier in early 2018.
-He appears courtesy of Ballet Idaho where he is in his sixth season.
-This is his first season with ARC Dance.
+His recent work for ARC, A little less than a Human Being premiered in 2016.
+He is working on a new ballet for Ballet Idaho to the music of Fleetwood Mac, to premier in early 2018.
+He has been a member of the Company since 2017.